View Bella's photo gallery

 Grabbing hope with both hands

 Dr. Amy had planned to return to Kentucky on Sunday, but providentially all the flights were completely full.
 She opted for the Monday afternoon flight.
 As the Gettings rocked Bella and spoke with the Des Moines care team, Dr. Amy quietly searched websites for the nation’s top hospitals, looking for options.
-She found a story about Darcy, an infant born with the same rare brain disorder whose seizures were stopped by Children’s National Hospital’s innovative clinical approach.
+She found a story about Darcy, an infant born with the same rare brain disorder whose seizures were stopped by an innovative clinical approach at Children’s National.
 Dr. Amy found an email address and quickly was connected with Dr. Chang, director of the Neonatal Neurology and Neonatal Neurocritical Care Program.

 The two physicians had a long conversation while Dr. Amy was still at the hospital in Des Moines.